About wallets, accounts, and addresses in Phantom

 • Updated

-• An account is a set of addresses across all supported chains.
+• An account is a set of addresses across all supported networks.

-• An address is a unique public key on a specific chain.
+• An address is a unique public identifier on a specific network.

 wallet-account-address.png